tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </div>
 <br>

-In the EEU rock paper scissors game, VP was out here playing clarinet
+You know how I said EEU was like a rock paper scissors game this year?
+VP was out here playing clarinet.

-Does that mean that VP were being gatekept and are really goated with the sauce?
+Does that mean that these guys were being gatekept and are really goated with the sauce?
 No, probably not.
 They showed up to Riyadh and my first reaction was

-**What would success look like?** Tragically, Fng no longer sports the luxurious locks he was famous for early on in his career.
+**What would success look like?** Tragically, Fng no longer sports the luxurious locks he was once famous for early on in his career.

 **What to spam in Twitch chat when Secret are winning?** `For the past 3-4 years, almost every time i watch secret i heard this, "Nisha is having an outstanding game", this guy has been overperforming for so long, even this season when secret was not playing well, Nisha was still performing, that guy is unbelivable, and for some reason, people don't talk that much about him.
 He’s just very unassuming, he tends to disappear whenever he’s not at LANs, doesn’t have a real presence if you get me.
 He comes in, smokes everyone, then leaves.`